-Of the total insured person and employer contribution of 34.09% of covered earnings, 16% of covered earnings finances the NDC pension and 4% of covered earnings finances the individual account.
+Of the total insured person and employer contribution of 34.09% of covered earnings, 14% of covered earnings finances the NDC pension and 6% of covered earnings finances the individual account.
 The remainder finances the disability pension, sickness and maternity benefits, work injury benefits, parent's benefits, and unemployment benefits.
-(In 2015, the contribution rate for the individual account will increase by 1% and the NDC contribution rate will decrease by 1%).

-For salary workers, the annual minimum earnings used to calculate contributions are the legal annual minimum wage; for wage workers the minimum daily earnings used to calculate contributions are the legal hourly minimum wage.
+For salaried workers, the annual minimum earnings used to calculate contributions are the legal annual minimum wage; for wage workers the minimum daily earnings used to calculate contributions are the legal hourly minimum wage.

-The legal hourly minimum wage is €1.99.
+The legal hourly minimum wage is €2.313.

-The legal annual minimum wage is €3,840.
+The legal annual minimum wage is €4,440.

-The maximum annual earnings used to calculate contributions are \notin 46,400.
+The maximum annual earnings used to calculate contributions are €48,600.

-Government: Contributes for residents of Latvia who receive certain social insurance benefits, unemployed persons with disabilities, and temporary workers in the public sector as well as spouses of military personal.
+Government: Contributes for residents of Latvia who receive certain social insurance benefits, unemployed persons with disabilities, and temporary workers in the public sector as well as spouses of military personnel and diplomatic personnel abroad.

-Old-age pension (NDC and mandatory individual

-account): Age 62 and three months (gradually rising by three months a year until it reaches age 65 in 2025) with at least 15 years of coverage.
+Old-age pension (NDC and mandatory individual account): Age 62 and nine months (gradually rising by three months a year until reaching age 65 in 2025) with at least 15 years of coverage.